bazookalip/sagas-portfolio/README.md

-My portfolio of projects buil using React, Redux and Sagas.
+My portfolio of projects built using React, Redux and Sagas.

 Run npm install